Community-Based Research Program

 - How that topic engages the community-based research group with the nonprofit community?

-- Detailed supply budget, if needed.
+- Detailed budget, if needed.
+NOTE: Course release is not available through this program.

 - How does this project attempt to fulfill the goal of social action for the purpose of achieving social change and social justice?